jaypanda/bb_3dpointcloud_clustering/cpp/Readme.txt

     referees, the visualization via PCLVisualizer, projects the original 3D point cloud on a white background and marks the centroid points of each person with a unique color voxel - Red, Green or Blue.

+II. py_cluster3d.py #Incomplete Script - initial trial
+    This was an attempt to use python based libraries and approach this problem.
+Eventually, due to lack of full support for PCL via python, and/or other supporting libraries, the complete approach was implemented with C++.
+   This script uses DBSCAN from scikit-learn, to perform the clustering of point clouds.
+It doesn't seem to perform very well, particularly with point clouds of people standing close to each other.

 -----------------
 DEPENDENCIES